diffplug/spotless/plugin-gradle/README.md

 ### expandWildcardImports

 This step expands all wildcard imports to single class imports.
-To do this, [JavaParser](https://javaparser.org/) is used to parse the complete sourcecode and resolve the full qualified name of all used classes and static methods.
+To do this, [JavaParser](https://javaparser.org/) is used to parse the complete sourcecode and resolve the full qualified name of all used classes and static methods from the full classpath.
 This operation can be resource intensive when formatting many source files, so you may want to change to `forbidWildcardImports` when your codebase is cleaned and stable.

 ```